 cd postgresql-12-12.10

-Before the sources can be rebuilt, the needed build dependencies need to be installed.
+Before the sources can be rebuilt, the necessary build dependencies need to be installed.
 This can be done as follows:

 apt-get build-dep postgresql

-Now, the sources can be compiled with the needed Assert statements.
-To perform this, the environment variable DEB_BUILD_PROFILES must be set to the value pkg.postgresql.cassert.
+Now, the sources can be compiled with the required Assert statements.
+To do this, the environment variable DEB_BUILD_PROFILES must be set to the value pkg.postgresql.cassert.
 This enables the required option --enable-cassert in the configure call during the build process.
 The build process can be started by executing dpkg-buildpackage -rfakeroot.

 export DEB_BUILD_OPTIONS=nocheck